MShepelin/UnrealEngine5Learning/README.md

 ### Configs and Debug console

-To change game configurations I use 3 approaches:
+To change game configurations I used 3 approaches:

 - Using FAutoConsoleVariableRef to change values from consol
 - Changing ini files (for example, DefaultGame.ini)
 - Adding functions with "exec" specifier

-I use FAutoConsoleVariableRef to connect Unreal Engine config system with my global C++ value.
-This value is checked when player tries to shoot from a gun allowing them to shoot infinitely.
+I used FAutoConsoleVariableRef to connect Unreal Engine config system with my global C++ value.
+This value was checked when player tried to shoot from a gun, allowing them to shoot infinitely.

 <img src="./Images/configValuesInfiniteAmmo.png" alt="grenadeTraceVizuals" style="zoom:100%;" />

-DefaultGame.ini is used to allow infinite health for boxes.
-I can edit a value from a file like this to change whether this cheat works:
+DefaultGame.ini was used to allow infinite health for boxes.
+I could edit a value from a file like this to change whether this cheat was turned on:

 ```ini
 [CustomVariables]
 InfiniteHealth=False
 ```

-The last thing is exec specification for UFUNCTION that allows some classes to execute member functions when a command is printed in command line interface.
-I created a custom UCheatManager with a function that reloads DefaultGame.ini on fly.
+The last thing was exec specification for UFUNCTION that allowed some classes to execute member functions when a command was printed in command line interface.
+I created a custom UCheatManager with a function that reloaded DefaultGame.ini on fly.

 ```C++
 UFUNCTION(exec)